 SMALL GROUPS.
 Campus Ministries (Chaplain's Office), encourages spiritual growth in small groups is vital to the religious life of Walla Walla University.
 Many groups meet weekly on campus for encouragement and spiritual growth.

-PRAYER MINISTRIES.
-Campus Ministries (Chaplain's Office), provides a variety of opportunities for times of singing, praying, and spiritual support, including a daily opportunity, M-F at 7:30 a.m. in Heubach Chapel.
+PRAAYER MINISTRIES.
+Campus Ministries (Chaplain's Office), provides a variety of opportunities for times of singing, praying, and spiritual support.

 SOCIAL OPPORTUNITIES

 Walla Walla University places an emphasis on providing on-campus social opportunities consistent with its Christian mission.